Automattic/remote-data-blocks/docs/extending/query.md

 ## HttpQuery

 Most HTTP-powered APIs can be queried using an `HttpQuery`.
-Here's an example of a query for US ZIP
+Here's an example of a query for US ZIP code data.
+This examples assumes you have configured the data source in the UI, and have the UUID.

 ```php
 if ( ! defined( 'REMOTE_DATA_BLOCKS_EXAMPLE_ZIP_CODE_DATA_SOURCE_UUID' ) ) {